(includes Waterloo Creek and Myall Creek massacres)

 According to William Bayley, at the time of his death Tom appeared at the Bayley house between the hours of 12 and one in the morning, at almost the exact time that he died in India.
 His son, William D’Oyly Bayley, was prepared to testify to this, for the visitation had occurred – and been talked about – some weeks before the news of Tom’s death reached England.

 With the Bengal Artillery now rebuilding from scratch after the disastrous march from Kabul, Tom’s younger brother, Edward, avoided the lower-ranked infantry and graduated into the prestigious Bengal Horse Artillery, where his uncle, Major William Geddes, was the riding master.
 He arrived in Calcutta in 1842, a few weeks after his brother’s death, and must have felt the loss of yet another family member very keenly.
-He married at Ferozepore in India in 1846 and had a son, Edward, in 1847.
+He married at Ferozepore in Indiain 1846 and had a son, Edward, in 1847.
 During the sepoy uprising (1857–1859, better known today as the First Indian War of Independence), the Bengal Horse Artillery’s Third Brigade rushed to the defence of besieged Lucknow.
 On 5 July 1857, a small band of mutineers attacked the brigade at Sassiah, en route to Lucknow.
 Captain Edward D’Oyly died of his injuries at the age of 33.
-His wife and son had apparently predeceased him.4 He fought heroically to the end and a couple of books on the 1857 Indian uprising commented on his heroism.5 Edward left his entire estate to a ten-year-old orphaned cousin he was apparently raising as his own daughter.
+His wife was with him when he died at Lucknow but his son was not and may have predeceased him.4 Edward D’Oyly fought heroically to the end and a couple of books and newspaper accounts on the 1857 Indian uprising commented on his extraordinary heroism.5 Edward left his entire estate to a ten-year-old orphaned cousin/niece he was apparently raising as his own daughter.

 William Bayley was obsessed with the Charles Eaton story for many years.
 He added yet another inscription to the side of his wife’s memorial at the Norton cemetery for Tom snr, Charlotte and George, and he arranged for the publication of a book on the shipwreck with the assistance of his good friend, Thomas Wemyss.
 In 1840–1841 he commissioned the well-known artist, John Wilson Carmichael, to paint two oil paintings to hang in his Stockton home, one of the wreck of the barque and one of William’s rescue.
 The National Library of Australia in Canberra purchased the latter in 2010.
 Entitled: ‘The Rescue of William D’Oyly’ it represents a bit of a coup for the library.
 You can view it online at the library’s website.
 It has an interesting provenance.
 In 1920 it was hanging in the home of Sir Warren Hastings D’Oyly, the 9th baronet and nephew of Sir Charles D’Oyly, the 7th baronet.